Koatty/koatty_core/docs/api/koatty_core.koattymetadata.add.md

 ## KoattyMetadata.add() method

-Adds the given value for the given key by appending to a list of previous values associated with that key.
+Adds the given value for the given key

 **Signature:**